mochi/mochikit/doc/rst/MochiKit/Async.rst

 :mochidef:`Deferred.prototype.errback([result])`:

     Begin the callback sequence with an error result.
-If ``!(result instanceof Error)``, it will be wrapped with :mochiref:`GenericError`.
+    Result may be any value except for a :mochiref:`Deferred`, but if ``!(result instanceof Error)``, it will be wrapped with :mochiref:`GenericError`.

 .. note:: Either ``.callback`` or ``.errback`` should